spacetime-creative-education/introduction-to-python/slides/source/Week-1.md

 .right-column[
   **There are different kinds of data your program works with, like text data, numbers, maybe complex numbers**

-  This essential quality of data is called a `datatype` or casually just `type`.
+  This essential quality of data is called a `datatype` or casually we call it just `type` of the data.

   Each variable has a `type`.
 To find the type of the data you assigned to a variable, simply use `type()`.